How to write a pop chorus

 It’s easy when writing a pop chorus to keep the same instruments you’ve been using for the verse and bridge but why not try layering up some extra parts to create depth and interest or the opposite and strip it back.

-HOT TIP!
 Co-write- you’d be surprised by how many co-writers it takes to write a hit song with a pop chorus in the industry.
 Although one artist sings it live, there’s a team of people working to help write it.
-Don’t be scared to ask for help and advice, fresh ears can often give vital ingredients to suddenly take an ordinary song into a hit for example David Bowie needed that final piece to suddenly get his first hit and break and now he is a music icon.
+Don’t be scared to ask for help and advice, fresh ears can often give vital ingredients to suddenly take an ordinary song into a hit, for example, David Bowie needed that final piece to suddenly get his first hit and break and now he is a music icon.